MAIN CAMPUS EMS MEDICAL DIRECTION STAFF

 Manager of Emergency Services

-Tom Beers has been with the Cleveland Clinic Health System since 2004.
+Thomas Beers has been with the Cleveland Clinic Health System since 2004.
 After spending nearly five years at Huron Hospital, Tom was recruited by the Cleveland Clinic's Emergency Services Institute to develop a new EMS program at the Main Campus.
 Tom has been involved in EMS since 1994 when he helped develop the University of Dayton's EMS response department, UD Rescue Squad.
 He has also worked for the City of Dayton Fire Department where he was a firefighter and paramedic as well as EMS educator and supervisor.
 Currently Tom is a full time firefighter and paramedic with the City of Cleveland Heights.
 He is a nationally recognized author in Fire Engineering's former publication, FireEMS, as well as a contributing author to IFSTA Essentials 6th Edition, and EMS World Magazine.
 Tom is a US Army veteran.
 He serves as a Tactical/Operational Medic with the Cleveland Clinic Police Department where he works with local, state, and federal law enforcement and is a recognized SME and instructor on Rescue Task Force for Active Shooter Response.
 Tom is a former Chapter Captain for Team RWB and is Ohio’s Deputy Administrator at Team Rubicon.
 He is a Board Certified National Healthcare Disaster Professional.
 His interests include fishing, cycling, swimming, and long distance competitive running.
 Tom lives in NE Ohio with his wife Megan and their four sons.
 He is currently pursuing a Master’s Degree in Public Administration.
 Tom received the honorific of knighthood by the sovereign leader Prince Michael of Sealand in 2018.
 Tom also discusses EMS, firefighting, veterans issues, and disaster and tactical medicine on Twitter at @OneTallMedic.

 Emergency Department, Room E1-160 (2 Doors down from EMS Room)